Contentstack raises $57.5M for its headless content management system – TechCrunch

 In recent months, Contentstack launched a new user interface for these customers and the company argues that Georgian’s focus on AI and machine learning will allow it to bring more of these modern technologies to its platform as well.

-“We are big believers in Contentstack and the leadership team, especially after our conversations with global brands revealed how important Contentstack is to these organizations and how beloved the product is by both business and technical users,” said Emily Walsh, Lead Investor at Georgian.
+“We are big believers in Contentstack and the leadership team, especially after our conversations with global brands revealed how important Contentstack is to these organizations and how beloved the product is by both business and technical users,” said Emily Walsh, lead investor at Georgian.
 “Now with access to our technology platform, Contenstack can not only gain operational efficiencies but also supercharge the innovation, experience and support it offers to customers and partners.
 We are excited to help Contentstack customers leverage AI to gain business advantages through new insights and automation.”

 The company plans to use the new funding to accelerate its investments in this technology, fuel its international growth and expand its partner ecosystem.